awslabs/sockeye/docs/development.md

 ```

 - The desired line length of Python modules should not exceed 120 characters.

-- When writing symbol-generating classes (such as encoders/decoders), initialize variables in the constructor of the class and re-use them in the class methods.

 - Make sure to pass unit tests before submitting a pull request.